MatheusBordin/technology-chart/README.md

 - Initialization

 ##### HTML Preparation
-This library is create using Canvas HTML5 API, so you need an canvas element to initialize the chart.
+This library is created using Canvas HTML5 API, so you need an canvas element to initialize the chart.

 ```html
 <html>